Photography

 Post-processing can vary from basic adjustments like cropping, to more complex edits such as lens correction, modifying lighting and colours, or even removing or replacing elements within the photo.
 There are essentially no boundaries when crafting a piece of art that conveys your feelings about a scene, whether those feelings are immediate or reflective.
 The approach to post-processing will often be influenced by the intended use of the photo, though my comments are primarily focused on art produced in a hobby context.

-There are many different opinions on post-processing photos, some negative (no pun intended).
-For a start, cameras do not have the dynamic range our eyes have, and lenses distort images, so you’re not getting a true representation of the scene as you saw it.
-However, beyond addressing the camera’s limitations, certain images may require post-processing to refine the composition, such as cropping out unintended objects from the scene, removing imperfections, adjusting exposure to counteract low light conditions, or altering the photo’s mood, temperature, etc. This however is not a substitute for understanding the conditions and how to setup the camera correctly.
+However, beyond addressing the camera’s limitations, certain images may require post-processing to refine the composition, such as cropping out unintended objects from the scene, removing imperfections, adjusting exposure to counteract low light conditions, or altering the photo’s mood, temperature, etc. This however is not a substitute for understanding the conditions and how to setup the camera correctly, or proper framing.

 Additionally, there’s the artistic dimension to consider.
-Numerous techniques exist in photo editing to refine an image into the envisioned final product.
+Numerous techniques exist in photo editing to refine an image into the envisioned or realised final product.
 For me, post processing is therefore an integral part of the creative photography process.

 Once I have chosen photos that I want to post-process, I use Adobe Photoshop with the Camera RAW filter for lens correction, lighting, colour adjustments and sharpening.
 Again, if there are a lot and I want to apply settings in bulk then I will use Lightroom.
 If I am happy with the photo at that point I add my signature and export it, although I usually go on to make other changes.
 One thing I almost always do it adjust colours using a ‘Selective Color’ adjustment layer.